 MIDI Output Ports

-To adjust the settings for your MIDI ports, open Live's Preferences' MIDI/Sync tab.
-First, enable the "Track" switch for the corresponding Output MIDI port.
-This allows you to send both MIDI notes to your synth to play back melodies and MIDI Control Change messages to automate its parameters such as the Filter Cutoff, Resonance, ADSR and everything else that can be tweaked in realtime.
+- Enable the "Track" switch for the corresponding Output MIDI port.
+This allows you to send both MIDI notes to your hardware device to play notes and MIDI Control Change (CC) messages to automate its parameters such as the Filter Cutoff, Resonance, ADSR and everything else that can be tweaked in realtime.

 MIDI Input Ports